pancsta/asyncmachine-go/docs/manual.md

 Asyncmachine offers several telemetry exporters for logging, tracing, and metrics.
 Please refer to [`pkg/telemetry`](/pkg/telemetry/README.md) for detailed information.
-There're traceable versions of mutation methods available, which accept `*am.Event` as the first param and decorate telemetry messages with MachineID, TransitionID, and Machine Time as the source.
+There're traceable versions of mutation methods available, which accept `*am.Event` as the first param and decorate telemetry messages with MachinedD, TransitionId, and machine time as the source.
 It's currently supported by the [am-dbg debugger](#debugging).

 // TOOD list EvAdd, EvAdd1, EvRemove, ... +example